ldtteam/MinecoloniesWiki/source/items/paperwalls.md

 <img src="../../assets/images/deco/paperwalls.png" alt="Paper Walls" />

 ## Using the Paper Walls
 Use paper walls in buildings to replace glass for a different look.
-They are also used in the Asian building style.